GTS: Inference-Time Scaling of Latent Reasoning with a Learnable Gaussian Thought Sampler: Experiments

 \subsection{Experimental Setup}

 \paragraph{Data}

-All experiments are conducted on GSM8K~\citep{cobbe2021trainingverifierssolvemath}.
-We use the GSM8K-aug training corpus adopted in prior latent reasoning work~\citep{deng2024explicitcotimplicitcot}.
-From the full augmented set (386k), we uniformly sample 20K training instances and train all samplers for one epoch.
-Evaluation is performed on the standard GSM8K test set (1319 samples).
+We use the \textbf{GSM8K-aug} training corpus adopted in prior latent reasoning work~\citep{deng2023implicitchainthoughtreasoning}.
+From the full augmented set (386k), we uniformly sample 20k training instances and train all samplers for one epoch.
+Evaluation is performed on the standard GSM8K~\cite{cobbe2021trainingverifierssolvemath} test set (1319 samples).
+To further assess generalization beyond the training distribution, we additionally evaluate the same trained samplers on three out-of-distribution arithmetic reasoning benchmarks: \textbf{MultiArith}~\citep{roy-roth-2015-solving}, \textbf{SVAMP}~\citep{patel-etal-2021-nlp}, and \textbf{GSM8K-Hard}~\citep{gao2023palprogramaidedlanguagemodels}.
+No additional training or hyperparameter tuning is performed for these datasets; all samplers are applied directly at inference time under the same settings as the main experiments.

 \paragraph{Models}

 We evaluate GTS on two latent reasoning models: \textsc{COCONUT}~\citep{hao2024traininglargelanguagemodels} and \textsc{CODI}~\citep{shen2025codicompressingchainofthoughtcontinuous}.
 For \textsc{COCONUT}, we follow the architecture and protocol described in \citet{hao2024traininglargelanguagemodels}, using a GPT-2 backbone with $K=6$ latent reasoning steps.
 For \textsc{CODI}, we use a \textsc{LLaMA-3.2-1B}~\citep{grattafiori2024llama3herdmodels} backbone with 6 latent reasoning steps and its recurrent filtering module.
 In all cases, backbone parameters are frozen and only the Gaussian sampler is trained.